jbcupps/Ethics_Dash/README_AZURE.md

 -   GitHub repository with the `azure_deploy.yml` workflow file
 -   An Azure Container Registry (ACR) instance
 -   An Azure Service Principal or configuration for GitHub OIDC authentication with Azure
+-   Azure Storage Account for MongoDB persistence (see below)

 ## Setup Steps